datastax/pulsar-jms/README.md

 - The configuration file for the TCK runner, `ts.jte`.
 - A file that contains the excluded tests that cannot pass with this client, `ts.jtx`
 - Scripts to run Apache Pulsar, configure the Transaction Coordinator, and prepare for the execution of the TCK.

+Please **NOTE**:
+1. Regarding the TCK configuration file, `ts.jte`, you don't need to configure it manually.
+The maven process (as described below) will configure it automatically.
+2. Regarding the test exclusion file, 'ts.jtx', you don't need to make any changes.
+This file contains a minimum list of TCK tests that are not applicable when using Pulsar as the JMS provider.
+For example, globally unique subscription names are not supported so the corresponding tests are skipped.

+### Build Prerequisite

+In order to run th TCK tests, please make sure the following prerequisites are met:

+* JDK 8 (Note that this is only needed to run TCK test.
+Fast JMS itself can run on newer java versions)
+* docker
+* ant
+* maven

+Also, when running the TCK tests on one machine, please make sure that there is **NO** existing Pulsar server running on the same machine.
+The execution of the TCK tests will launch a standalone Pulsar server running in a docker container.
+It will run into port conflicts if a Pulsar server is already running.

+###

 To build the package, run unit tests, and run the TCK: